rrifafauzikomara/MovieApp/README.md

 ```

 If you want to generate file `*.g.dart`, you can use this command on terminal.
 But before you running that, make sure go to [core](https://github.com/rrifafauzikomara/MovieCatalogue/tree/master/core) module first using `cd` command.
-For example `cd core`.
+For example `cd libraries` and then `cd core`.
 Then you can run the command below.

 One time build:
 ```console